Orbits of strongly solvable spherical subgroups on the flag variety

 \subsection{Orbits of $T$ on $B/H$ via active roots}

-Being affine, the toric variety $B/H$ possesses a unique closed orbit, namely $TH/H$, which is contained in every $T$-stable divisor of $B/H$.
-Since $B/H$ is smooth its associated cone is simplicial, therefore the $T$-orbits in $B/H$ are parametrized the subsets of $\Div^T(B/H)$.
-By (\ref{eqn:identificazioni-divisori}), these correspond to the subsets of $\scrD^*$, and given $I \subset \scrD^*$ we denote by $\scrU_I$ the corresponding $T$-orbit in $B/H$.
-In other words, $\scrU_I$ is defined by the equality
+Since it is an affine toric variety, $B/H$ possesses a unique closed $T$-orbit, namely $TH/H$, which is contained in every $T$-stable divisor of $B/H$.
+Moreover, since it is smooth, the cone associated to $B/H$ is simplicial, therefore the $T$-orbits in $B/H$ are parametrized by the subsets of $\scrD$.
+Given $I \subset \scrD$ we denote by $\scrU_I$ the corresponding $T$-orbit in $B/H$.
+To be more explicit, by Proposition \ref{prop:B/H-toric} $\scrU_I$ is defined by the equality

-In particular, $\scrU_\vuoto$ is the closed orbit of $B/H$, and $\scrU_{\scrD^*}$ is the open orbit.
-The goal of this subsection is to describe explicitly the $T$-orbits $\scrU_I$, by giving canonical base points defined in terms of the active roots of $H$.
+In particular, $\scrU_\vuoto$ is the closed orbit of $B/H$, and $\scrU_\scrD$ is the open orbit.
+The goal of this subsection is to give an explicit description of the $T$-orbits $\scrU_I$, by giving canonical base points defined in terms of the active roots of $H$.